cloudfoundry-attic/cf-docs/source/docs/dotcom/marketplace/services/sendgrid.html.md

 ![Dashboard](http://static.sendgrid.com.s3.amazonaws.com/images/delivery_metrics.png)

 To access your SendGrid dashboard, simply click the 'Manage' button next to the SendGrid service on your app space console.

 ## <a id='support'></a>Support ##

+Cloud Foundry customers can start receiving 25,000 free emails each month.
+These 25,000 free monthly emails will give you access to advanced reporting and analytics and all APIs (Web, SMTP, Event, Parse, Sub-User).

 One of SendGrid's best features is its responsive customer service.
 You can contact SendGrid 24/7 by phone, web, and live chat: